QTSeg: A Query Token-Based Dual-Mix Attention Framework with Multi-Level Feature Distribution for Medical Image

 In general, the current architecture of QTSeg demonstrates high performance with low computational complexity.
 However, its performance still lags behind recent approaches that need further improvement.
 As shown in Table~\ref{tab:ablation}, employing a single decoder head does not yield performance as high as when utilizing multiple decoder heads.
 This highlights the significant contributions of features extracted from different stages to the query mask decoder.
 We hypothesize that the overall prediction quality can be enhanced by ensuring each query mask decoder receives a sufficient amount of valuable features for mask prediction computation.
-Based on this assumption, we designed an MLFF approach, which combines features containing information from all encoder stages and produces new features at each stage.
+Based on this assumption, we designed an MLFD approach, which combines features containing information from all encoder stages and produces new features at each stage.

-The concept of MLFF is similar to FPN architecture, leveraging ConvBlocks to downsample high-level features to low-level ones and concatenate them with the existing low-level features.
-Furthermore, the low-level feature undergoes upsampling through the ConvTranspose block ($ConvT$) and concatenates with the high-level feature.
-The ConvTranspose block is designed similarly to ConvBlock by replacing the Conv layer with the ConvTranspose layer.
+The MLFD module functions by distributing features through a process that involves downsampling high-level features to low-level ones and then concatenating them with the existing low-level features.
+Additionally, the low-level features are upsampled and concatenated with the high-level features.
+The downsampling block ($DOWN$) consists of a 2D convolutional layer, batch normalization, and SiLU activation layer, while the upsampling block ($UP$) follows a similar design but replaces the 2D convolutional layer with a 2D convolutional transpose layer.
+A 1x1 2D convolutional layer ($PROJ$) is also used to reduce the current feature size by half to maintain the current feature size after concatenating with other features.